NPS Scheme Benefits: Why It Is an Ideal Choice for Retirement Planning

 The NPS scheme offers some of the most generous tax advantages under the Income Tax Act:

-- Section 80CCD(1B): An additional deduction of Rs 50,000 is available exclusively for NPS contributions, over and above the 80C limit.
+?
+Section 80CCD(1B): An additional deduction of ?50,000 is available exclusively for NPS contributions, over and above the 80C limit.

 4. Long-Term Discipline with Lock-in Until Retirement